PeterLu7799/documents/Energy Efficiency Guild.md

 2. Delay Deferrable Network Operations

 	For upload and download activities over HTTP, the NSURLSession API provides the ability to create deferrable background sessions.
 A background session lets your app send URL requests to the system, which performs them at an optimal time and notifies your app when they are complete

+* Activity is performed out-of-process.
+Because the network operations are performed by the system, your app stays responsive, letting the user continue doing other work.
+Your app also doesn’t need to continue running for activity to complete.
+* Notifications keep your app informed.
+The system notifies your app when the activity is completed and if problems occur.
+Your app can even quit, relaunch, reconnect to a previous session, and resume receiving notifications.
+If your app isn’t running when the activities complete, or if authentication is required, the system can relaunch your app in the background.
+* Network activity is performed efficiently.
+It’s inefficient to perform network activity over a slow connection.
+Bandwidth monitoring lets the system defer the activity when throughput falls below a certain threshold.
+* Activity self-corrects.
+URL sessions can be automatically retried by the system when errors occur.

 	To use deferrable background sessions: